 Geisinger's Cytopathology Fellowship is one-year, ACGME-approved program providing in-depth training in diagnostic cytopathology.
 Geisinger offers a unique multidisciplinary, subspecialty clinic environment that values and strongly supports the practice of cytopathology.
 The fellow’s training is in a busy cytology laboratory, processing more than 74,000 gynecologic, 6,650 non-gynecologic and 2,215 FNA cases per year.
 The laboratory is fully automated and utilizes both Sure Path thin-layer technologies with computer-assisted primary screening as well as Thin Prep technologies for the cervical screening specimens.

-The technique of fine needle aspiration biopsy is heavily emphasized and the fellow will gain significant experience in performance and on-site interpretation.
+The technique of fine needle aspiration (FNA) biopsy is heavily emphasized.
+Our FNA clinic operates daily to provide fellows with rich hand-on experience in performance and on-site evaluation.
+The ultrasound guided FNA procedures are progressing, and expected to be functioning in 2019.
+The fellow will provide on site interpretation.
 The fellow will provide on site interpretation for endoscopic ultrasound guided biopsies as well as bronchoscopic ultrasound guided biopsies.
 Ancillary tests such as immunocytochemistry, flow cytometry, and molecular pathology are routinely a part of the evaluation of various cytology specimens and the fellow will be educated in these techniques.
 The fellow will be responsible for weekly tumor board conferences and will present the pathology materials at these conferences.

 Experts from Geisinger's Department of Pathology and Laboratory Medicine have published a book, "Handbook of Practical Immunohistochemistry: Frequently Asked Questions."